 Gagan Gupta joined Tin Fulton Walker & Owen in 2022.
 After graduating from Stanford Law School, Gagan began his legal career as a clerk to the Honorable Pierre N. Level on the United States Court of Appeals for the Second Circuit in Manhattan.
 Following his clerkship, Gagan returned to his home state of North Carolina to practice law.

-Gagan’s practice includes trial and appellate work in state and federal courts in broad areas of civil rights, including wrongful convictions, police misconduct, employment and housing discrimination, and personal injury.
+Gagan’s practice includes trial and appellate work in state and federal courts in broad areas of civil rights, including wrongful convictions, police misconduct, employment discrimination, eminent domain and personal injury.
 Gagan also maintains an active commercial and class action practice, most notably in the areas of insurance and products liability.
 Gagan’s most notable insurance case – captioned North State Deli v.
 The Cincinnati Insurance Company, No. 20-cvs-02569 (Durham County, North Carolina) – sought coverage on behalf of North Carolina businesses for Covid-related losses and was the first among thousands of such cases across the nation to achieve a summary judgment ruling in favor of policyholders.
 This landmark victory was a powerful win for small businesses during an era of economic devastation everywhere (read more about the case, which is currently on appeal, here and here).

 Earlier in his career, Gagan worked for a large national law firm where he handled commercial litigation on behalf of Fortune 500 clients with a focus on technology disputes and federal appeals.
 This experience included a $1 billion jury trial between two technology giants in Silicon Valley which resulted in a favorable settlement for his client during the middle of trial.